 - Aberdeen Sports Village - Olympic-standard sports facilities open to International Study Centre students from day one.

-Find Olympic-standard sports facilities at the Aberdeen Sports Village
+You can find Olympic-standard sports facilities at the Aberdeen Sports Village.

 Find your passion

 You can make the most of your student experience by joining clubs and societies, with the University of Aberdeen offering over 150 for you to choose from.
+University societies are a great way to enrich your university experience.
+You'll be able to make friends outside of your programme and accommodation, as well as explore your passions and interests with other likeminded people.
+Societies are fun – and joining a society or club can help to boost your CV outside of the classroom.
 As an Aberdeen student, you could choose between:

 - Aberdeen Business Enterprise Society

 - Archaeology Society

 - Chess Society

 - Engineers Without Borders